The draw at 13:15 CET sets the groups for the new home-and-away qualifiers in early 2021.

 - The nine qualifying round group winners: Albania, Belgium, Bosnia and Herzegovina, Georgia, Hungary, Latvia, Moldova, Norway, Poland

-The draw, with the procedure to be confirmed, will split the teams into eight groups of four, played home and away between February and September 2021.
+The draw, at 13:15 CET on 2 September in Nyon with the procedure to be confirmed, will split the teams into eight groups of four, played home and away between 6 December 2020–14 April 2021.